Cincinnati Children's Blog

 5. Is RSV the only virus that causes bronchiolitis?

-There are multiple viruses that can cause bronchiolitis, RSV is only one of them.
-The influenza virus can also cause bronchiolitis — another reason to have your family members get their flu shots!
+There are multiple viruses that can cause bronchiolitis; RSV is only one of them.
+The influenza virus can also cause bronchiolitis — this is another good reason to have your family members get their flu shots.
 Your child may have bronchiolitis more than once due to multiple viruses causing the illness.

 6. When should I take my child to the doctor versus Emergency Department (ED)?

-Take your child to his or her main doctor when:
+Take your child to their primary doctor when:

-• He or she has not had a wet diaper in 8 hours
+• They have not had a wet diaper in 8 hours

-• He or she is drinking less than 40-50% of his usual amount of formula/breast milk
+• They are drinking less than 40-50% of their usual amount of formula/breast milk

 • Any time you’re concerned